German chancellor's China visit sparks controversy | Politics

 Butikofer said Germany's governing coalition had agreed on a first-ever "clear expression of support for Taiwan's democracy against China's aggression,'' as well as Taiwan's "meaningful participation'' in international organisations from which it is currently excluded at China's insistence.

+Butikofer is one of five members of the European Parliament banned from visiting China, a step taken by Beijing after the EU, Britain, Canada and the United States launched coordinated sanctions against officials in China over human rights abuses in the far-western Xinjiang region.

+The European Parliament has said it won't ratify a long-awaited business investment deal with China as long as sanctions against the legislators remain in place.

-Visiting along with Butikofer were parliamentarians Els Van Hoof of Belgium, Sjoerd Sjoerdsma of Holland and Mykola Kniazhytskyi of Ukraine.
+Visiting along with Butikofer were legislators Els Van Hoof of Belgium, Sjoerd Sjoerdsma of Holland and Mykola Kniazhytskyi of Ukraine.

 At a news conference, Taiwanese Foreign Minister Joseph Wu said the delegation's visit "demonstrates the strength of the relations between Taiwan and the European Union and the bond that unites us with like-minded democracies across the globe.''
 Sjoerdsma said the visit had special resonance following last month's twice-a-decade congress of China's ruling Communist Party, at which Xi Jinping reiterated Beijing's determination to "reunify'' with Taiwan.
 The sides split amid civil war in 1949 and the vast majority of Taiwanese reject Beijing's calls to accept Chinese rule.